Sreenu09591/Time_Series_Daily/README.md

 # Time_Series_Daily

-This project will run 5 test cases of Time_Series_Daily api's which is written using python behave BDD Framework.
-This repository contains, Test Cases file, Automation Code files,requirements.txt file, allure exe and reports folder
+This project will run 5 test cases of Time_Series_Daily api's which is written using python behave BDD Framework.\n This repository contains, Test Cases file, Automation Code files,requirements.txt file, allure exe and reports folder

 # Setup and Execution

 ## Pre-Requisites

-Python shoule be available in your PC.
+Python shoule be available in your PC.\n
 Any of the editor to update/write new code.

 ## Follow below steps to setup this project
-1.Clone this repository to a required directory.
-2.Navigate to root directory and run "pip install -r requirements.txt" to install all required libraries.
+1.Clone this repository to a required directory.\n 2.Navigate to root directory and run "pip install -r requirements.txt" to install all required libraries.

 ## Executing test cases.